vapor/docs/docs/index.md

 Welcome to the Vapor Documentation!
 Vapor is a web framework for Swift, allowing you to write backends, web apps APIs and HTTP servers in Swift.
-Swift is a modern, powerful and safe language providing a number of benefits over the more traditional server languages
+Vapor is written in Swift, which is a modern, powerful and safe language providing a number of benefits over the more traditional server languages.

 ## Getting Started